telecta/playbook/README.md

 ### Mission

 We're a fully remote development team.
 We build products to grow and scale companies.
 Our goal is to show that it is possible for a team to live apart and deliver industry leading solutions.
 Teams and communities can collaborate across borders and continents and still be as efficient as the tranditional approach.
-What is important is the attitude towards learning, improving and craftsmanship, not the hours spend in an office space.
+Our philosophy is always that the number of hours worked has no correlation with the quality of work produced.

 ### Internal Priorities